ValentineCodes/cryptoants/README.md

 # CryptoAnts 🐜

-An NFT which enables users to own ants.
-Users can buy eggs.
-Each egg can be used to create an ant and each ant can lay an egg every 10 minutes.
-The ant may die while laying the eggs; The ant may not lay all it's eggs during oviposition.
-Users can also sell their ants for less price than the egg price.
+An NFT protocol for Ant Keeping!

+## Features
+- Users can buy eggs
+- Users can create ants with eggs
+- Users can sell their ants back to CryptoAnts
+- Ants can lay eggs every 10 minutes
+- Ants may die while laying eggs and may not lay all its eggs
+- Governance can update egg and ant prices
+- Governance can withdraw LINK token(this could disable oviposition)
+- Governance can withdraw Ether(this could disable ant sales)

 ## Deployments